Jameshuff95/Jameshuff95/README.md

 Frontend Skills:

-  Through various sources online I have gained a strong understanding in HTML, CSS, and Javascript.
+  Through various sources online I have gained a strong understanding in HTML, CSS, and Vanilla Javascript.

-  Javascript Technologies I have familiarity but limited experience in jQuery, SCSS/SASS, d3.js and React.js.
+  Javascript technologies I have familiarity with but limited experience in jQuery, SCSS/SASS, d3.js and React.js.

   I have relavent certifications in these areas viewable in my portfolio.

 Backend Skills:

-  I have learned the basics of php and python via Sololearn.
-I have found interest in these languages but I can read it better than write them for now.

-  I have relavent certifications in these areas viewable in my portfolio.
+  I have learned the basics of php and python via Sololearn and the certifications for these areas viewable in my portfolio.
+I have also been learning postgres, bash and SQL independently on freeCodeCamp running a virtual machine while taking classes at Capella University online where I am beginning a formal education in backend technologies, and am currently studying mariaDB.

 ## Interests

 I have other interests outside of the digital realm as well but my favorite is playing music via guitar.
-Not only is it good for my de-stressing and maintining a healthy lifestyle but I find that daily practice keeps me sharp.
+Not only is it good for my de-stressing but I find that daily practice keeps me sharp, focused, and strangely, allows me time to think about coding problems without the stress of staring at a blank screen or incorrect code.
 Also improvization with chord progressions ands scales translates into my web development work by allowing me to approach coding challenges with fresh ideas and innovative solutions.
-The discipline cultivated through playing guitar can helps me stay focused, committed, and determined in with my web development projects.
+The discipline cultivated through playing guitar helps me stay focused, committed, and determined with my web development projects.

-In pusuit of learning and self development I am currently studying postgres, bash and sql.
-I am finding this enjoyable and beneficial as I wish to build full stack websites and applications.

 ## Contact

 View My contact information via my portfolio.
-Links to my linkedIn, github and codepen are there as well as a contact form.
+Links to my linkedIn, github and codepen are there as well.